ffplayout/ffplayout/test/README.md

 Developer Content
 -----

-The content of this folder is not for normal usage, it contains test scripts for debugging purpeses.
+The content of this folder is not for normal usage, it contains test scripts for debugging purposes.